Blackhead: Strawberry Nose? Go Away!

-“I have small black spots all in my pores – what are these things?”
+“I have small black spots all over my pores, could anyone explain what these things are?”

 “What should I do with these blackheads on my nose?”